tdt/docs/app/controllers/docs/4.0/input_installation.md

 	$ cd workbench
 	$ git clone git@github.com:tdt/input.git

-In order to migrate the workbench package, execute the following command:
+In order to migrate the workbench package (given that the directory in which input is cloned into is called input), execute the following command:

 	$ php artisan migrate --bench=input